 For Professionals

-Stop ‘Group-Think’ and Do Your Research
+A Word on ‘Group-Think’ and Research

 All too often the families of those who offend are more traumatised by Social Services just as much (and sometimes more) than the actual offending behaviour of their loved-ones.
 You can be the leader within your team by refusing to join the ‘group-think’.
 Be a leader, not a follower.
 Research is changing legislation.
 Don’t wait until new policy drips down to Social Work practice.
 You can start now.
-One woman told us;

 You are a Children’s Social Worker and…